C-STYR/GitHubTrainer/command-line/README.md

 ## Requesting Access

-In order to be able to participate, you'll need to be added to this repo as a collaborator.
+In order to participate, you'll need to be added to this repo as a collaborator.
 To do so, please send an email to [colestyron@gmail.com](mailto:colestyron@gmail.com) with ACCESS REQUEST in the subject line.

 ## Cloning the repo